askui/askui/docs/docs/general/07-Troubleshooting/jest.md

 Consider running Jest with `--detectOpenHandles` to troubleshoot this issue.
 ```

-As described in the error message Jest has problems to stop because of some processes which are still running.
+As described in the error message Jest has problems stopping because of some processes which are still running.
 This can cause problems in your CI/CD pipeline because your pipeline can't continue after
 getting this error.